Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 • Without structural changes, relying on biomass imports can perpetuate global inequalities and externalities

-• Material use of biomass in the construction sector often outperforms non-renewables in terms of most SDGs
+• Material use of biomass in the construction sector often outperforms non-renewables and energetic use of biomass in terms of most SDGs

 These insights highlight that focusing solely on greenhouse gas emissions may result in misguided regulations and missed opportunities for holistic sustainability.